Menu:

 Mexico

-By special arrangement, cruise lines such as Carnival and Royal Caribbean have taken larger donations into ports, such as computers, large quantities of books, and other items.
-Notify the cruise line well in advance if you are bringing along large quantities or bulky items.
+By special arrangement, cruise lines such as Carnival Cruise Line, Norwegian Cruise Line and Royal Caribbean have taken larger donations into ports, such as computers, large quantities of books, and other items.
+Notify the cruise line well in advance if you are bringing along large quantities or bulky items to find out if there are any Customs issues and what documentation will be needed.
 In addition, many airlines provide extra baggage weight allowances for charitable donations.
 If you are interested, check with your airline to see if they need a letter from the organization to which you are donating in order to give you a luggage waiver.
 Most organizations will be happy to give you a letter if you let them know in advance.

 “Life’s most urgent question is: what are you doing for others?”